LINQ-Based Feedback#

 fb_acq_iq_shift shift:I8, duration:I16

-With the LINQ-based feedback architecture, the time-tag sequencers can share TTL counts and time-tags in real-time to several Q1 Sequencers within the cluster.
+Time-tag sequencers can share TTL counts and time-tags in real time with multiple Q1 sequencers in the cluster.

 fb_llp_tags_id id:I8/R, duration:I16